 Chow down at Shilin Night Market

 No visit to Taipei is complete without an evening out in Shilin Night Market.
-Whether you go for the tasty flavours or to wage war against your claustrophobia, it’s a wild ride at the most famous night market in Taipei.
+Whether you go for the tasty flavors or to wage war against your claustrophobia, it’s a wild ride at the most famous night market in Taipei.

 Choosing among the myriad of vendors stretched across several city blocks can be overwhelming.